RWTH-EBC/ADDMo/README.md

 	2.Define settings\
 	3.Run

-4.Only predict: Import previously trained models and their underlying tuned data, predict and evaluate the model with a more sophisticated evaluation method.\
+4.Only infer: Import previously trained models and their underlying tuned data, infer and evaluate the model with a more sophisticated evaluation method.\
 Necessary steps "Predict only":\
 	1.Define the folder from which the trained models (and their respective tuned data) shall be imported\
 	2.Define settings\
 	3.Run
-Note: If you want to use "only predict" upon a new data set, make sure it has the same feature set and is scaled exactly equal to the data set used for training.
+Note: If you want to use "only infer" upon a new data set, make sure it has the same feature set and is scaled exactly equal to the data set used for training.

 __Running the scripts directly via the python console:__